-In a story on February 10, 2009 that Vincent Pastore, 62, known as Sal Bonpensiero on the HBO television series called The Sopranos, had agreed to settle out of court for being accused of domestic violence in Manhattan.
-Exact details of the settlement were not disclosed.
+In a story on February 10, 2009, that Vincent Pastore, 62, known as Sal Bonpensiero on the HBO television series called The Sopranos, had agreed to settle out of court for being accused of domestic violence in Manhattan.
+The exact details of the settlement were not disclosed.
 Pastore’s former fiancée Lisa Regina accused him of assaulting her.
 Regina and Pastore walked out of court together after settling a $5.5 million court battle.

 Pastore said, “I think I just wanna say, thank God it’s over.
 How can anybody be happy about something like this?”

-As Regina walked out the courtroom she said, “That would have been America’s funniest videos, right?
+As Regina walked out of the courtroom she said, “That would have been America’s funniest videos, right?

 Pastore acknowledged in the civil trial that he took hold of Regina’s hair but denied hitting her.
-He performed 70 hours of community services for the act.
+He performed 70 hours of community service for the act.

-David Perecman, lawyer for the actress said, “That door just got opened and there were going to be more inquiries into that, and the details around it.”
+David Perecman, a lawyer for the actress said, “That door just got opened and there were going to be more inquiries into that and the details around it.”

 Pastore’s lawyer Barry Strutt, simply had this to say about the settlement: “It was satisfactory for both sides.”

 Responding to questions about his past, in which he allegedly struck someone with a bat he said, “I have never hit anyone in my life with a baseball bat, except in the movies.
 They’re always rubber, anyways.”